-- The Product Owner can easily double the velocity of a Scrum team by getting Product Backlog to a high READY state. - READY state can be measured by the process efficiency of story execution. - When you DONE and double story process efficiency you will be running at four times waterfall performance. - Less than 1% of Scrum teams worldwide do this.
+- The Product Owner can easily double the velocity of a Scrum team by getting Product Backlog to a high READY state. - READY state can be measured by the process efficiency of story execution. - When you double process efficiency you will be running at four times waterfall performance.